Distributed Computability in Byzantine Asynchronous Systems

-For lack of space, and as we are dealing only with colorless tasks, we use a simplified version of the general combinatorial model of~\cite{HerlihyR00,HerlihyR03,HerlihyR10,HerlihyR12,HerlihyS99}.
+For colorless tasks, input and output simplices represent \emph{sets} of input and output values permitted in the initial/final configurations.
+Such sets are closed under inclusion, that is, if $S$ represents a valid initial (resp. final) input (resp. output) set, so is any $S' \subseteq S$.
+The admissible \emph{sets} of output values depend solely on the \emph{set} of input values taken by processes.
+Importantly, for any set of values, any particular attribution of those values to processes is valid.

-An \emph{initial configuration} is an assignment of input values to processes, and a \emph{final configuration} is the analogous for output values.
-A \emph{task specification} consists of a set of legal initial configurations, and, for each of them, its corresponding set of legal final configurations.
+In light of these properties, we give simpler task specification for colorless tasks.
+Initially, we consider crash failures, following the model in~\cite{HerlihyR10}.
+The Byzantine specification will essentially mirror the approach of Sec.~\ref{Sec-TasksByzantineFailureModel}.

-A \emph{colorless task}~\cite{HerlihyR12} is a triple $(\cI,\cO,\Delta)$, where $\cI$ is the \emph{input complex}, $\cO$ is the \emph{output complex}, and $\Delta: \cI~\to~2^{\cO}$ is a carrier map.
-Each vertex in $\cI$ is an input value, and each simplex is an initial configuration, with possible initial configurations closed under inclusion.
-The output complex is analogous in regard to final configurations.
+A \emph{colorless task} is a triple $(\csI,\csO,\sDelta)$, where $\csI$ is the \emph{colorless input complex}, $\csO$ is the \emph{colorless output complex}, and $\sDelta: \csI \to 2^{\csO}$ is the \emph{colorless carrier map}.
+Each vertex in $\csI$ (resp. $\csO$) is a possible input (resp. output) value, and each simplex is a possible \emph{initial input (resp. output) set}.